Chung1045/UniteRide/README.md

 [@Chung1045](https://github.com/Chung1045)

 ## Introduction
-UniteRide is an Android bus tracking application that provides real-time information about bus locations and schedules from Hong Kong Government's Open Data Platform.
+UniteRide is an Android bus-tracking application that provides real-time information about bus locations and schedules from the Hong Kong Government's Open Data Platform.
 Designed to help users plan their journeys more efficiently by providing accurate and up-to-date information.

-UniteRide provides route information and estimated arrival time for Kowloon Motor Bus (KMB), Citybus (CTB) and Green Mini buses (GMB), unified at one place.
+UniteRide provides route information and estimated arrival time for Kowloon Motor Bus (KMB), Citybus (CTB), and Green Mini buses (GMB), unified at one place.

 This application was initially called "9 Rush To Bus" when in development which uses cantonese idioms to describe the action to rush towards the bus.
 The name was changed to "UniteRide" to reflect the application's purpose and functionality better.